bpmn-io/bpmn-questionnaire/README.md

 ## About

-Create and embed questionnaires on BPMN 2.0 in your own website.
+* Create and embed questionnaires on BPMN 2.0 in your own website.
-Implement your own types of questions with ease.
+* Implement your own types of questions with ease.
+* This library uses [bpmn-js](https://github.com/bpmn-io/bpmn-js) to render BPMN 2.0 diagrams.

 ## Example Use